Post thumbnail

 Flask is classified as a microframework among the other backend frameworks, which essentially means it provides the core functionality for web development but leaves the rest up to the developer.

-Explore: Top 10 Tools Every Full-Stack Developer Should Master in 2024
+Explore: Top 10 Tools Every Full-Stack Developer Should Master

 5. Ruby on Rails